ResultsBy Mayo Clinic staff

 Positive test result

-A positive test result means that you have a harmful mutation in one of the breast cancer genes, BRCA1 or BRCA2, and a much higher risk of developing breast cancer or ovarian cancer compared with someone at average risk of developing these cancers.
+A positive test result means that you have a harmful mutation in one of the breast cancer genes, BRCA1 or BRCA2, and a much higher risk of developing breast cancer or ovarian cancer compared with someone who doesn't have the mutation.
 But a positive result doesn't mean that you'll ultimately develop cancer.

 Follow-up care after a positive test result might include taking specific measures to reduce your cancer risk.
 What you choose to do depends on many factors — including your age, medical history, prior treatments, past surgeries and personal preferences.